Electrical / Electronics Electrician and Electronics training provides rewarding careers and a brighter future!

 - Electrical and Electronic Systems Technology (in New Jersey, Columbia, MD, Indianapolis, IN, Melrose Park, IL, and Atlanta, GA): Receive hands-on training using tools to properly install and maintain service panels, lighting fixtures, alarm systems, cabling systems, industrial motors, and conduit benders.
 Learn to install, troubleshoot and service fire alarm systems, home theater equipment, closed-circuit TV systems, satellite/cable TV equipment, and whole-home automation equipment.
 Get trained in both the high-and-low voltage sides of the industry!

 - Electronic Engineering Technology (in Allentown, PA): Gain an even more intricate, up-close look at electronics technology like microcontrollers, microprocessors and semiconductors as you get ready to launch a career as an Electronic Engineering Technician, Electromechanical Technician, or Field Service Technician.
-This program can prepare you to work in industries like telecommunications, biomedical systems, information technology and many more – and it’s an in-demand field with local employers!
+This program can prepare you to work in industries like telecommunications, biomedical systems, information technology and many more!